ak-uow/dissertation-write-up/chapters/06-discussion.md

 > as there were several steps to go through, although i enjoyed the interactive element, when you are in a rush and on the go you might not have time to play the game

 > Firstly thank you for being welcoming and supportive.
 My experience of these experiments has been to recognise how much technology intrudes into purchasing experiences and my view is that the more our purchasing is tracked by technology the more our freedoms and autonomy are threatened.
 I am very ambivalent now about loyalty incentives because they track my life and I find this intrusive.
-Most people are involved with social media and this technology re-inforces the power of social media.
+Most people are involved with social media and this technology re-in-forces the power of social media.
 This is of concern to me, especially as I am aware of the risks to mental health that social media presents and especially to young people who I believe are mainly targetted by this technology.

 > Massively disliked the social media aspect, especially if there’s no reward